Jack B. Newton: Astrophotography

 Newton was 13 years old when he took his first astrophotograph of the planet Saturn.
-He pioneered "cold camera" astrophotography, chilling a film camera with dry ice, allowing for substantially longer exposures on film to get detail out of dim, distant celestial objects.
-Many of his astrophotographs were published in mainstream magazines, such as the National Newsletter, Astronomy Magazine, Newsweek, and Canadian Geographic.
+He pioneered "cold camera" astrophotography, chilling a film camera with dry ice, allowing for substantially longer exposures on film to enhance the details of dim, distant celestial objects.
+Many of his astrophotographs were published in mainstream magazines, such as the National Newsletter, Astronomy Magazine, Sky & Telescope, Newsweek, and Canadian Geographic.

 In 1991, Newton became the first amateur astrophotographer to make full-color charge-coupled device (CCD) images of celestial objects using a Santa Barbara Instruments Group ST-4 camera, constructing a full-color CCD image of Messier 57, the "Ring Nebula" and Messier 27, the "Dumbbell Nebula".
 Newton used three separate black and white images, each with a separate filter in red, blue, and green, to construct full-color images with software being developed by Richard Berry, then editor of Astronomy Magazine.
 This first CCD image of the Dumbbell Nebula was published on the cover of Astronomy Magazine in February, 1992.

 In 1992, Newton used his self-built 25 in Newtonian telescope and ST-6 CCD camera to take multiple exposures of Comet Swift–Tuttle from his home in Sooke, British Columbia, sharing the images with members of the University of Victoria Department of Physics and Astronomy for digital image processing and astrometry.
+In another innovation, Newton captured images of hydrogen-alpha bursts of plasma ejections from the Sun's surface using a specialized telescope filter, a facility he provided for guests to observe at the Osoyoos Observatory B&B.

-Newton was a member of the Harvard University team allocated time on the Hubble Space Telescope in 2010 - and the first Canadian to use Hubble - for study of the type Ib supernova named 20100 discovered in the colliding double-galaxy, NGC 3690/Arp 299.
+Newton was a member of the Harvard University team allocated time on the Hubble Space Telescope in 2010 - and the first Canadian to use Hubble - for study of the Type Ib supernova named SN 2010O, discovered in the colliding double-galaxy NGC 3690/Arp 299.